gombru/gombru.github.io/_posts/2018-01-2-soa_joint_embeddings.markdown

 </div>

 In this category I group all methods that use a loss function that, for each image, compares the distances between the inferred image representation with its associated text representation and with a non-matching text representation, maximizing the difference between those distances until a given margin.
 The objective is to ensure that correct annotations get ranked higher than incorrect ones.
-This kind of loss is also called **ranking loss** and **[Hingue loss](https://en.wikipedia.org/wiki/Hinge_loss).
+This kind of loss is also called **ranking loss** and **[Hingue loss](https://en.wikipedia.org/wiki/Hinge_loss)**.

-**[DeViSE: A Deep Visual-Semantic Embedding Model] (https://research.google.com/pubs/pub41869.html).
+**[DeViSE: A Deep Visual-Semantic Embedding Model](https://research.google.com/pubs/pub41869.html).
 Andrea Frome et al., Google, NIPS 2013.**
 They train a CNN to predict labels word2vec representations instead of one-hot encoded labels using a ranking loss.
 This way they achieve a model that generalizes to classes outside of the labeled training set (zero-shot learning), and achieve incorrect predictions to be semantically close to the desired label.
 They show results on Imagenet classification.

 **[Latent Embeddings for Zero-shot Classification](https://arxiv.org/pdf/1603.08895.pdf).
 Yongqin Xian et al. MPI for Informatics (Germany), CVPR 2016.**